- Yield:4 servings

 Wash, fillet, and pound the chicken breasts.
 Chop everything that needs to be chopped.
 Get two shallow bowls or deep plates and put the egg whites in one and the flour in the other.
 You probably won’t use all of the flour—the nutrition facts I calculated is for using all of the flour.
 The food will have a few less calories and carbs if you don’t use it all.
 Drag the prepped chicken through the egg whites, and put it in the flour.
 Pat it down and repeat on the other side of the chicken.

 Spray a large deep pan with nonstick spray and put the olive oil in it.
 Brown the chicken on medium heat (don’t fully cook it), and put it aside on a plate.
 Add the pepper and onion to the pan and cook for about 5 minutes on medium heat.
-Add the tomatoes, half the wine, salt, and spices, and cook on medium heat for 5 minutes.
+Then add the tomatoes, half the wine, salt, and spices, and cook on medium heat for 5 minutes.
 Add the chicken and the rest of the wine and simmer for about 10-20 minutes on low, until you just can’t take it and have to shout (with your best Scottish accent) “GET in mah BELL-EH!”
 Serve with a carb of choice, a sprinkle of parmesan cheese, or just have it alone.

 Protein: 40.77 g